Daher al-Umar: Monopolization of cotton trade

-In addition to providing security, Zahir and his local deputies adopted a policy of aiding peasants cultivate and harvest their farmlands as a means to ensure the steady supply of agricultural products for export.
-These benefits included loans to peasants and the distribution of free seeds.
-Financial burdens on the peasants were also reduced as Zahir offered tax relief during dry seasons or when harvests were poor.
-This same tax relief was extended to newcomers who sought to begin cultivating new farmlands.
-Moreover, Zahir assumed responsibility for outstanding payments the peasants owed to merchants from credit-based transactions, if the merchants could provide proof of unsatisfactory payment.
-According to Philipp, Zahir "had the good business sense not to exploit peasants to the point of destruction, but kept his financial demands to a more moderate level".
-He regularly paid the Ottoman authorities their financial dues, ensuring a degree of stability in his relationship with the sultanate.
+Daher's price control of the local cash crops prevented "exploitation" of the peasants by European merchants and their "manipulation of the prices", according to Joudah.
+Daher aided the peasants cultivate and harvest their farmlands to ensure the steady supply of crops for export.
+These benefits included loans and free seed distribution.
+He reduced their financial burdens, offering tax relief during dry seasons or poor harvests.
+This same tax relief was extended to newcomers cultivating new farmlands.
+Before his monopoly, Daher assumed responsibility for peasants' outstanding debts to merchants.
+According to Philipp, Daher "had the good business sense not to exploit peasants to the point of destruction, but kept his financial demands to a more moderate level".